-Work experience is hugely varied and in the last year has involved working in a solicitor's office, travel agency, newspaper and media industries, and veterinary practices.
+Work experience is hugely varied and, in the past, has involved working in a solicitor's office, travel agency, newspaper and media industries, and veterinary practices.
 Most often students arrange their own placement such as:

-- Helping in a local primary or special school

-- Visiting patients and operating the mobile library at Trafford General Hospital
+- Helping in a local primary or special school - Visiting patients and operating the mobile library at Trafford General Hospital - Running activities in Residential Care Homes for the elderly - Volunteering with charities - Coaching sports teams

-- Working in old people's homes

-- Helping in charity work

-- Hospital/health work/care shadowing

-This list is not exhaustive and many students come up with their own ideas.
-You also have the option of pursuing a sporting activity on site, either Fitness Suite or joining the football team.
+This list is not exhaustive, and many students come up with their own ideas.